web-ridge/react-native-use-form/README.md

 ## Import some localized strings
-Ideally you do this somewhere in your `index.js` before `react-native-paper-dates` is used.
+Ideally you do this somewhere in your `index.js` before `react-native-use-form` is used.
 Currently we have en/nl/de/pl/pt/ar/ko/fr translations but it's really easy to add one extra since it are only some labels and error messages.

 ```tsx